 The architecture of the Refugio plays a vital role in reintegrating us humans into the cycles of nature.
 The concept for the buildings was to create multifunctional spaces and to use as much as possible materials that, if not maintained, nature could take back within a short period of time.

-Even though we have a strict ban on cutting trees, we made one exception for good reasons: decades ago white teak (Gmelina arborea), an invasive tree from Asia, was introduced to Costa Rica because of its usability in construction.
+Even though we observe a strict ban on cutting trees, we made one exception for good reasons: decades ago, white teak (Gmelina arborea), an invasive tree from Asia, was introduced to Costa Rica because of its usability in construction.
 However, it soon turned out to have desastrous consequences for the ecology of the country.
 The roots of white teak are ‘allelopathic’ which means they secrete substances that are toxic to native vegetation and in addition their almond-like fruits cause stomach ailments for toucans and macaws, sometimes even with fatal consequences.

 As our land is a swamp, we could not entirely avoid cement but minimized it to the posts of the foundation.
-If abandoned, trees still can grow inbetween the posts and water bodies are not interrupted.
+If abandoned, trees still can grow inbetween the posts, and water bodies are not interrupted.

 We achieved the multifunctionality of space through a minimalistic loft-like design with a minimum of walls.
 The old Chinese system of Feng Shui and Wilhelm Reich’s observations about the influence of geometry (pyramids and cubes) on the human psyche were further guidelines for our design.